NVI0001/Reproducibility_Project/Coding_Challenge7/Linearregression_Cha.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-### Question 3
+## Question 3

-3. 5 pts.
+3a.
+5 pts.
 Based on the results of the linear model in question 2, do you need to fit the interaction term?

+Based on the ANOVA results from Question 2, the interaction term (Treatment:DaysAfterPlanting) is not significant (p = 1), indicating that the effect of Treatment on Emergence does not significantly vary across different DaysAfterPlanting.
+Therefore, we can simplify the model by removing the interaction term and refitting it with only the main effects.

+3b.
 Provide a simplified linear model without the interaction term but still testing both main effects.
 Provide the summary and ANOVA results.
 Then, interpret the intercept and the coefficient for Treatment 2.

 ``` r
 lm_model2 <- lm(Emergence ~ Treatment+ DaysAfterPlanting, data = data)